The 5 Exercises That Are Mostly Likely to Make You Leak a Little Pee

 Urinary incontinence is something 25 million people can relate to, with up to 80% of these sufferers women.
 It's the involuntary leakage of urine, maybe a few drops, maybe more.
 The condition causing this to happen during a workout is called stress incontinence, and it means that something's putting pressure on your bladder, explains Michele Olson, PhD, senior clinical professor of sports science at Huntingdon College in Alabama.
 Stress incontinence is the same type of incontinence that makes some women leak when they cough, giggle, or lift something heavy, she says.

 Certain exercises make you more prone to accidental pee squirts, and you may not know which ones are culprits until you suddenly spring a leak in the middle of a bodyweight class.
-Here's a cheat sheet on which moves are mostly likely lead to leaks, plus how to strengthen your pelvic floor muscles so you stay dry at the gym.
+Here's a cheat sheet on which moves are mostly likely lead to leaks, plus how to strengthen your pelvic floor muscles so you stay dry at the gym (but it's probably still a good idea to wear a backup—Depend Fit-Flex Underwear, anyone?—just in case).

 When you do a squat, you pull in the muscles that can in turn put pressure on the bladder, then push those muscles downward, says Olson.
 The result is that “urine is virtually pushed into the urethra, or the bladder becomes overactive due to the pressure on it,” she says.